 CFD Trading Explained

-CFD trading lets you profit from gold’s price shifts without owning metal.
-For example, a 0.75 pip movement on XAU/USD equals roughly £7.50 per standard contract.
-Platforms offer up to 1:30 leverage, amplifying gains (and risks) proportionally.
+CFDs let you profit from gold’s price shifts without owning any metal.
+A 0.75 pip movement on XAU/USD equals roughly £7.50 per standard contract.
+Platforms offer up to 1:30 leverage, which amplifies gains and losses proportionally.

 Ownership Versus Speculation in Physical Gold

-Physical ownership appeals to those prioritising tangible assets.
+Physical ownership appeals to long-term holders.
 Bullion dealers report average premiums of 3-8% over spot prices.
-Yet storage costs erode returns – £150/year for a safe deposit box holding £10,000 worth of coins.
+Storage costs add up — roughly £150 per year for a safe deposit box holding £10,000 in coins.

 - Market access: CFDs trade 24/5 vs physical dealers’ business hours

-- Transaction speed: Digital orders execute in 0.3 seconds vs days for bullion transfers
+- Transaction speed: digital orders in 0.3 seconds vs days for bullion transfers

 - Regulatory oversight: FCA covers CFD platforms; physical sales lack equivalent protection